masakk1/AITility/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/masakk1/AITility?sort=semver&style=for-the-badge)

 # WARNING!
+1. You DON'T need any tokens or keys to use ait.
+This is completely free and open source!

-1. The docs are not made for Windows!
+2. The docs are not made for Windows!
 This was made with Linux.
 A port will be done eventually.
-2. This is a pre-release and you will encounter errors and nonsense.
+3. This is a pre-release and you will encounter errors and nonsense.
 You can help a lot by **opening an issue**.

 # Info